 OatmealDome, a known data-miner, found evidence of a new Switch dock that will support 4K visuals.
 That rumour seems to be backed up by Animal Crossing World, a fan-run website that spotted some recent Animal Crossing screenshots, posted by Nintendo, that appeared to be taken in 4K resolution.

-The general assumption is that the Nintendo Switch Pro will work better and faster than its predecessor, whichever mode you choose to play your games in.
+The general assumption is that the Nintendo Switch Pro/Switch 2 will work better and faster than its predecessor, whichever mode you choose to play your games in.
 Some fans are hoping that extra-speedy SSD storage might be included, allowing the console to cut down dramatically on loading times.

 Also seemingly on the cards is a fitness tracker, much like you get on your smartphones, and this would indicate that the hugely popular Ring Fit Adventure franchise will remain a top priority for Nintendo going forward - something that does not surprise us.

 Many fans, of course, would also hope to see the dreaded 'Joy-Con drift' problem eradicated by the Switch Pro.
-Hopefully there'll be no such problem on the next console from Nintendo.
+Hopefully, there'll be no such issue on the next console from Nintendo.

-Should I wait to buy a Nintendo Switch Pro?
+Should I wait to buy a Nintendo Switch 2?

-If the Switch Pro actually is in development, we think it will be some way off and we would be surprised to have it on the shelves this side of 2024.
+If the Switch 2 or Pro actually is in development, we think it will be some way off and we would be surprised to have it on the shelves before the second half of 2024.
 With that in mind, if you want to play some Nintendo games any time soon, you'd be better of buying a current-era Switch.

-And there are great deals to be found on the Switch right now so if you are itching to play Mario Odyssey or you can't hold out on playing the New Pokemon Snap, you may be better off just forking out for a current-gen Switch now.
+And there are great deals to be found on the Switch right now, so if you are itching to play Super Mario Odyssey or you can't hold out on playing the new Pokemon Snap, you may be better off just forking out for a current-gen Switch now.

 - Where to buy the new blue Nintendo Switch Lite